fwils001/Project-2-Name-Brand-Accessories/README.md

 Stretch Goals:

-Incorporate a third party API from a site such as Square or Shopify for purchasing.

-Allow users to log into their accounts.
+I accomplished my stretch goal which was to allow users to log into their accounts.